stroxler/nbstripout_ex_src/README.md

 Once a filter is set up, we can tell git to use it by creating an attribute pairing in `.gitattributes`.

+The git attribute does not require full `**/*` style globbing; the example repo includes a notebook in a subdirectory to verify this.

 ### Assumptions about your system

 Note: many guides to using nbstripout suggest using an absolute path to